MeiKatz/javascript-thread/README.md

   console.log( "error: " + event.message + " in " + event.filename + " on line " + event.lineno );
 }, false );

+// send a message to the thread
+// (will log the value 25 on the console) thr.postMessage( 5 );

 // kill a thread
 thr.kill();
 // or